GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### And programming computers was so fascinating.
-You create your own little universe, and then it does what you tell it to do.
+> ### While much attention has been focused on high-level software architectural patterns, what is, in effect, the de-facto standard software architecture is seldom discussed: the Big Ball of Mud.
 >
-> ~ *Vint Cerf*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts